 This table summarises whether one or two proofs suffice, or whether we must reason about all possible proofs.

 Yes No

-theorem? one proof all possible proofs
+theorem? one proof all possible proof

-inconsistent? one proof all possible proofs
+inconsistent? one proof all possible proof

-equivalent? two proofs all possible proofs
+equivalent? two proofs all possible proof

 consistent? all possible proofs one proof

 A. Show that each of the following sentences is a theorem: